-(2) For 2022: All Owned Hotel adjustments represent the following items: (i) the elimination of results for perations of our hotels sold or held-for-sale as of December 31, 2022, which operations are included in our condensed consolidated statements of operations as continuing operations and (ii) the addition of results for periods prior to our ownership for hotels acquired as of December 31, 2022.
-For 2017: All Owned Hotel adjustments represent the following items: (i) the elimination of results of operations of our sold hotels in 2017 and (iii) the addition of results for periods prior to our ownership for hotels acquired in 2017.
+(2) For 2022: All Owned Hotel adjustments represent the following items: (i) the elimination of results of operations of our hotels sold or held-for-sale as of December 31, 2022, which operations are included in our condensed consolidated statements of operations as continuing operations and (ii) the addition of results for periods prior to our ownership for hotels acquired as of December 31, 2022.
+For 2017: All Owned Hotel adjustments represent the following items: (i) the elimination of results in 2017 and (ii) the addition of results for periods prior to our ownership for hotels acquired in 2017.